-Shimadzu Chemistry & Diagnostics has been involved in the R&D of SIL compounds for over 20 years and offers expertise and know-how in the synthesis of stable isotope-labeled compounds such as SIL analogues, building blocks, metabolites, reference standards.
+Shimadzu Chemistry & Diagnostics has been involved in the R&D of SIL compounds for over 20 years and offers expertise and know-how in the synthesis of stable isotope-labeled compounds such as SIL analogues, building blocks, metabolites, and reference standards.

 Thanks to our wide catalog of products or our custom synthesis service, we provide the ideal compound you need to allow accurate results and improve your LC-MS/MS analytical method.